Look at new unconfirmed bugs since noon PST on the last triager's rotation. Use this issue tracker query.

 If it's not, attach appropriate labels/components and go no further.

 If it may be a network bug, attach additional possibly relevant component if any, and continue investigating.
-Once you either determine it's a non-network bug, or figure out accurate more specific network components, your job is done, though you should still ask for a net-export dump if it seems likely to be useful.
+Once you either determine it's a non-network bug, or figure out accurate more specific network components, your job is done, though you should still ask for a net-internals dump if it seems likely to be useful.

 Note that Chrome-OS-specific network-related code (Captive portal detection, connectivity detection, login, etc) may not all have appropriate more specific subcomponents, but are not in areas handled by the network stack team.
 Just make sure those have the OS-Chrome label, and any more specific labels if applicable, and then move on.